MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 PlayFab Party uses this relationship knowledge to optimize transmission of game data and chat by only sending one copy of a message even if multiple targets on the device need to receive it, for example.

 Remote `PartyDevice` objects are "byproducts" of connecting to a [network](#network) and authenticating a user into that network.
 They're only created when valid, authenticated remote users associated with the *device* are participating in a network to which the local *device* is also connected.
-Correspondingly, they are also destroyed once that is no longer true.
+Correspondingly, they're also destroyed once that is no longer true.

 On the other hand, the `PartyLocalDevice` specialized sub-object is always available for the local game instance to reference as long as PlayFab Party is initialized.
 It is never explicitly created or destroyed.